xw1w1/LC-Modding-Guidelines/Lethal Company/Docs/SelectableLevel.md

 | `Time To Arrive` | The amount of time it will take for the ship to land.
 In the case of `Adamance`, it's 4 seconds. |
 | `Day Speed Multiplier` | The speed multiplier at which the day passes on the planet.
 Standard is `1`, but if you want to slow down or speed up time on the planet, you can play around with it. |

+   However, changing it can cause the game to count two days instead of one.

+   DawbLib fixes it natively, but in case of Lethal Level Loader you need to use [WhiteSpike's Moon Day Speed Multiplier Patcher](https://thunderstore.io/c/lethal-company/p/WhiteSpike/Moon_Day_Speed_Multiplier_Patcher/) to prevent this.

 ## Weather Settings (Random Weathers).
 <img width="839" height="528" alt="image" src="https://github.com/user-attachments/assets/ec6d8896-225b-44f1-b181-c21b4a24758b" />